-Taking advantage of globalization in your business
+Taking advantage of globalisation in your business

-This post covers the benefits of using a company that doesn’t have an office…
+This post covers the benefits of using a company that doesn’t have an office.

-If a red hot copywriter says that he does his best work while sat in his log cabin in the middle of the forest, that piques my interest.
+If a red hot copywriter says that he does his best work while sitting in his log cabin in the middle of the forest, that piques my interest.

-You don’t have to be an eccentric oddball to work with us, but it might help…
+You don’t have to be an eccentric oddball to work with us, but it might help

-Other than in the situations where things go wrong, I can’t think of any reason why you wouldn’t want to use a remote based company.
-Where the company is based or not based should be either a neutral factor, or a benefit to you as a client.
+Other than in the situations where things go wrong, I can’t think of any reason why you wouldn’t want to use a remote-based company.
+Where the company is based or not based should be either a neutral factor or a benefit to you as a client.

 11 reasons why having remote staff makes sense

-A remote company has the advantage that:
+A remote working company has the advantage that:

 They can scour the earth for the right person for the job, not just the ones who happen to be available in the local job market at the time of recruiting.

-They benefit from low fixed overheads such as not needing offices, pension requirements, worker healthcare schemes and so on.
+They benefit from low fixed overheads such as not needing offices, pension requirements, worker healthcare schemes, and so on.

 They operate in a results-based environment.
 Where coming in on time, having brief coffee and cigarette breaks or other irrelevant metrics are out of the picture.
 An outsourced worker gets judged on the quality of their work, and the amount they charge for it.